 What started as a place to some post pretty basic recipes I whipped up, with the occasional restaurant review or food-related fact piece thrown into the mix, has grown into a place where I want to share so much more than food.
 Over the years, the phrase More Than Greens has taken on a whole new meaning for me.

 More Than Greens is no longer solely about food; it is about the entire vegetarian lifestyle and everything it encompasses.
-From nature to travel to animal welfare to beauty, and of course still food, I want to share everything that matters to me as a vegetarian.
+From nature and travel, to animal welfare and beauty, and of course still food, I want to share everything that matters to me as a vegetarian.

 Writing this blog and becoming involved in the online vegetarian and vegan communities has opened my eyes to the whole lifestyle and – something I wasn’t anticipating – even changed the way I eat; I no longer eat eggs, I have significantly reduced my dairy intake, and I have wholeheartedly embraced vegan baking without ever looking back.